The 17 Best Things to do in Denali National Park

 A happy guy who just learned some interesting things on a Denali hiking tour

-Dom Dematteo has a huge smile on his face after learning all about tundra spaghetti, one of the many lichen species in Denali.
+Dom Dematteo has a huge smile on his face after finding the first aven flower of the season.

-While I wholeheartedly believe that no one needs a guide to go for a hike, there are some frequently overlooked aspects of a hiking tour that I think make more valuable than most people are aware of.
+While I believe that no one needs a guide to go on a hike, there are some aspects of hiking tours that make them much more valuable than most people think they are.
 Hiking guides are the most knowledgeable guides you’ll find anywhere in Denali.
 They do a brilliant job of painting a picture of the past, present, and future of Denali in a way that will help you understand the Park on a deeper level.

 Just as a deeper understanding of architecture will help you appreciate buildings more, understanding how Alaska’s natural world works will help you appreciate the time you spend in the Great State even more.
-You’ll be recognizing things your guide pointed out on your tour for as long as you’re in Alaska.
+You’ll be recognizing things your guide pointed out for as long as you’re in Alaska.

 Now for my alternative to the Tundra Wilderness Tour.
 The bus tour has two main selling points; education about the area, and access to the National Park.
 Here’s the thing - you can get a better, more immersive, and more engaging education about the flora, fauna, geology, geography, history, etc. of the Park on a hiking or walking tour than you can on the bus.
 Then, once you’ve achieved that part of the equation, you can take the East Fork Transit bus deeper into the Park.